quantumcore/handlerhijack/README.md

 Version 1.

 ## How to Use :
-To use, Start the Multi/Handler Exploit and fully take over your own PC with it.
-Then start Handler_Hijack.
+To use, Start the Multi/Handler Exploit and fully take over a PC with it with Authorization of the Owner.
+Let the victim use this to defend himself.

 ## Built for :
 - Kali Linux
 - Kali Rolling
 - Parrot OS
-- Windows (Coming soon)

 ## Contribute
 Submit any Suggestions and Ideas.
 I want to add this feature of fully taking control over the Attackers PC.
 Help me do it.